 As of June 2017 the only browser that supports HEVC natively is Desktop MS Edge on Windows 10 assuming it runs on a device with a high-end graphic card capable of providing HEVC decoding.
 But again this may change rapidly as Apple has announced it will support HEVC with HLS on iOS 11 and macOS High Sierra at WWDC 2017.

-At Radiant Media Player we already support HEVC video with HE-AACv2 audio with DASH or MP4 progressive download.
-In order to put all pieces together Radiant Media Player offers 3 options:
+At Radiant Media Player we already support HEVC video with HE-AACv2 audio (where native HEVC decoding is provided by the device) with HLS, DASH or MP4 progressive download.
+In order to put all pieces together Radiant Media Player offers several options:

 mp4Hevcproperty to the